 If you are not a member of a default super fund with life cover,

-or you want additional cover, you can purchase it from an insurance
+or you want additional cover, you can buy it directly from an

 Lifewise has more